Skip to main content

 Tuberculosis Test

-Results of CURRENT Tuberculosis test (within 6 months prior to class start date at maximum) MUST be submitted on the first night of class to your instructor.
+Results of CURRENT Tuberculosis test (within 6 months prior to class start date at maximum) MUST be submitted on the first day of class to your instructor.

 Step 5